Skip to content

 Environmental Statement

 The Government has also prepared an Environmental Statement to accompany the Hybrid Bill.
 The Environmental Statement sets out the environmental and social impacts of Phase 1 of HS2 (including the HS1-HS2 link previously proposed), along with the measures proposed to mitigate these impacts.
 Consultation on the Environmental Statement finished in February 2014, and feedback on the documents is currently being analysed.
-More information on the Environmental Statement can be found here.
+Here is More information on the Environmental Statement.

 Islington Council and other local authorities have received the Environmental Statement documents, and are required to make this information available to interested members of the public.
 Therefore hard copies of the Environmental Statement are available to view at Islington Council’s Municipal Offices.
 Please contact the Spatial Planning and Transport team if you wish to arrange a viewing.